Marko Asmer: Return to competitive racing

-In February 2011 Asmer returned to motorsport when he tested a British Formula 3 car for the Double R Racing team at Silverstone, during which he set competitive times.
-Staying with Double R Asmer finally returned to competitive racing when he competed in the Pau Grand Prix on 21–22 May 2011.
-Asmer qualified 10th and after a bad start found himself in last place, but showed good race pace and overtaking nous to finish 7th.
+In February 2011, Asmer returned to motorsport when he tested a British Formula 3 car for the Double R Racing team at Silverstone, during which he set competitive times.
+Staying with Double R, Asmer finally returned to competitive racing when he competed in the Pau Grand Prix on 21–22 May 2011.
+Asmer qualified tenth and after a bad start found himself in last place, but showed good race pace and overtaking nous to finish seventh.

-Following his return to racing Asmer was interviewed by Autosport.com and revealed that he had spent his time out of professional motorsport "testing some cars, doing karting and ... doing some driver coaching".
+Following his return to racing, Asmer was interviewed by Autosport.com and revealed that he had spent his time out of professional motorsport "testing some cars, doing karting and ... doing some driver coaching".
 He went on to say that he had no firm plans for the future, although he did want to take part in the Macau Grand Prix.
 Asmer also said that he would welcome a return to racing "if something good comes up", although a full-time return to British F3 would not interest him.

-Despite these claims it was announced on 28 July 2011 that Asmer would return to British Formula 3, again racing a Dallara-Mercedes for the Double R team at the Spa-Francorchamps round.
+Despite these claims, it was announced on 28 July 2011 that Asmer would return to British Formula 3, again racing a Dallara-Mercedes for the Double R team at the Spa-Francorchamps round.
 Asmer qualified 18th (of 28 cars) for Race One at Spa, but then scored Double R's best qualifying result of the season, lining up second on the grid for the Feature Race.
 Asmer failed to finish in Race One or Two, but drove solidly to finish sixth in the Feature Race.
 However, his status as an invitational driver meant that he was not eligible to score championship points for this weekend.
-During this weekend it was also announced that Asmer had sponsorship in place to take part in the 2011 Macau Grand Prix, where he would drive a Dallara-Mercedes for a three-man Double R Racing team, alongside GP3 champion Valtteri Bottas and current GP3 Series racer Mitch Evans.
+During this weekend, it was also announced that Asmer had sponsorship in place to take part in the 2011 Macau Grand Prix, where he would drive a Dallara-Mercedes for a three-man Double R Racing team, alongside GP3 champion Valtteri Bottas and current GP3 Series racer Mitch Evans.

-In an interview with Autosport carried out over the Macau Grand Prix weekend Asmer reiterated his desire to get back into racing full-time, and said his future may lie in DTM.
+In an interview with Autosport carried out over the Macau Grand Prix weekend, Asmer reiterated his desire to get back into racing full-time, and said his future may lie in DTM.

 Return to regular racing

-In recent years Asmer has returned to actively racing in competitive international motorsport.
+In recent years, Asmer has returned to actively racing in competitive international motorsport.
 He raced as part of a four-man team alongside Formula 2 race winner Kazim Vasiliauskas, driving a McLaren MP4-12C GT3 in the 2014 24 Hours of Spa with the GT Russian Team.
 He also competed in several rounds of the ADAC GT Masters.
-Asmer continued to race for GT Russian Team, taking part in the 2015 Blancpain GT Series (the successor to FIA GT1 World Championship), with his best result being a 7th-place finish in the main race in the final round in Zandvoort.
+Asmer continued to race for GT Russian Team, taking part in the 2015 Blancpain GT Series (the successor to FIA GT1 World Championship), with his best result being a seventh-place finish in the main race in the final round in Zandvoort.
 He also raced in the top A6 category of the Dubai 24 Hour, again for the GT Russia Team.

 Motorsport management

-Since summer 2020 Marko Asmer is the manager of Estonian racing driver Jüri Vips.
+Since 2020, Asmer is the manager of Estonian racing driver Jüri Vips.